F

 Is iCloud truly private?

-iCloud's standard encryption is not the same as zero-knowledge privacyprivacy.
+iCloud's standard encryption is not the same as zero-knowledge privacy.
 Apple holds the encryption keys by default, meaning Apple has technical access to your iCloud data. iCloud+ Advanced Data Protection adds genuine zero-knowledge encryption for most data categories, but it is not enabled by default.

 Can Apple see my iCloud photos?